 - In League of Legends the champion Cho'Gath the Terror of the Void considers humans to be "hideous creatures" and "a scourge upon the world" despite being an immense, chitinous, 6-limbed horror from the nightmare space between the dimensions.

-- Nocturne, a similarly eldritch being with the equally cheery title the Living Nightmare, finds life as we know it - including humans, and especially summoners - to be disgusting and offensive, and goes out of his way to annihilate as much of it as possible.
+- Nocturne, a similarly eldritch being with the equally cheery title the Eternal Nightmare, finds life as we know it - including humans, and especially summoners - to be disgusting and offensive, and goes out of his way to annihilate as much of it as possible.